jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Becoming a good engineer is about collecting experience.
 Each project, even small ones, is a chance to add new techniques and tools to your toolbox._ — Addy Osmani

+_Software is like poetry.
+Most of it probably should not have been written_ — Anonymous

+_Programming is the art of telling another human being what one wants the computer to do._ ― Donald Knuth

+_Programs are meant to be read by humans and only incidentally for computers to execute._ ― Donald Knuth

+_The computing scientist’s main challenge is not to get confused by the complexities of his own making._ ― Edsger W. Dijkstra

+_In theory, theory and practice are the same.
+In practice, they are not._ ― Attributed to many

+_Good judgement comes from experience, and experience comes from bad judgement_ ― Attributed to many

+_In software development, “perfect” is a verb, not an adjective.
+There is no perfect process.
+There is no perfect design.
+There are no perfect stories.
+You can, however, perfect your process, your design, and your stories._ ― Kent Beck

+_All programmers are optimists." ― Frederick P. Brooks Jr.

+_The best theory is inspired by practice.
+The best practice is inspired by theory._ ― Donald Knuth

+_Sometimes the problem is to discover what the problem is._ ― Frederick P. Brooks Jr.

+_not “can we build it?” but “should we build it?_ ― Jez Humble

+_the most serious barrier is to be found in organizational culture, leadership, and strategy._ ― Jez Humble

 # Planning

 _The sooner you start to code, the longer the program will take._ — Roy Carlson